 Any history of this period would not be complete without mentioning the name of Frank McDonald.
 Frank was both poet and prophet.
 He became well-known over the whole Dublin District as an outstanding Local Preacher.
 Above all he was a lovable character and brought laughter and encouragement to a wide circle of friends.
 Frank lost his only son "Teddy" during the second World War, but his faith shone through in bad times as well as good.
 We salute the memory of both father and son.

-Services during Lockdown
+Services during Covid Restrictions

 Clich here to view the current video available and links to other resources